 The truth about fallacies of many automobile owners believing that the insurance premium coverage for their new car is covered, and maybe the truth just might make you change course.

-What do influence your rate are your vehicle's year, make, model, body type, engine size, credit history and driving record.
+No!
+What does influence your rate are your vehicle’s year, make, model, body type, engine size, credit history and driving record.

 (3)”If I lend my car to a friend and that friend is in an accident, his or her insurance company will pay for the damages…right?”
 Wrong!

 Your car is your responsibility!
 And guess what, even though you weren’t present at the time of the accident, you still will receive a mark on your insurance record and your insurance premium could possibly go up.